-- The cost to complete our U.S. Phase III study of Aridol used for the diagnosis and management of asthma is currently estimated to be approximately A\$4 million.
-We commenced this trial during the fourth quarter of calendar 2005 and we expect to complete this trial in the second half of calendar 2006. - The cost to complete our Australian Phase II study of Aridol used to predict chronic obstructive pulmonary disease, or COPD, patient responsiveness to inhaled steroids is currently estimated to be approximately A\$1 million.
-We commenced dosing for this trial in September 2005 and we expect to complete this trial in the second half of calendar 2006. - The cost to complete our Phase II dose-ranging study of Bronchitol for cystic fibrosis is currently estimated to be approximately A\$1 million.
-We commenced this trial during the fourth quarter of calendar 2005 and we expect to complete this trial in the first half of calendar 2006. - The cost to complete our Phase II trial of Bronchitol for cystic fibrosis versus Pulmozyme® is currently estimated to be approximately A\$1 million.
-We commenced enrollment of this trial during the fourth quarter of calendar 2005 or first quarter of calendar 2006 and we expect to complete this trial in calendar 2007. - The cost to complete our European and Australian Phase III trial of Bronchitol for bronchiectasis is currently estimated to be approximately A\$6 million.
-We expect to commence this trial, the first of two planned for this indication, during the fourth quarter of calendar 2005 or the first quarter of calendar 2006 and we expect to complete this trial in calendar 2007.
+- The cost to complete our U.S. Phase III study of Aridol used for the diagnosis and management of asthma is currently estimated to be approximately A\$3.5 million.
+We closed recruitment for this trial during August 2006 and completed this trial in October 2006. - The cost to complete our Australian Phase II study of Aridol used to predict chronic obstructive pulmonary disease, or COPD, patient responsiveness to inhaled steroids is currently estimated to be approximately A\$0.4 million.
+We closed recruitment for this trial in the second quarter of 2006 and we expect to complete this trial in the first quarter of 2007.

+- The cost to complete our Phase II dose-ranging study of Bronchitol for cystic fibrosis is currently estimated to be approximately A\$.05 million.
+We commenced this trial during the fourth quarter of 2005 and we expect to close recruitment for this trial in the first half of 2007. - The cost to complete our Phase II trial of Bronchitol with Pulmozyme® for cystic fibrosis is currently estimated to be approximately A\$0.5 million.
+We commenced enrolment of this trial during the fourth quarter of calendar 2005 and we expect to complete this trial in 2007. - The cost to complete our European and Australian Phase III trial of Bronchitol for bronchiectasis is currently estimated to be approximately A\$3.5 million.
+We commenced this trial, the first of two planned for this indication, during the second quarter of 2006 and we expect to complete enrolment during the fourth quarter of 2006. - The cost to complete our European and Australian Phase III trial of Bronchitol for cystic fibrosis is currently estimated to be approximately A\$5.0 million.
+We plan to commence this trial, the first of two planned for this indication, before the end of 2006. - The cost to complete our Australian Phase Ib safety trial of Bronchitol for acute COPD is currently estimated to be approximately A\$0.1 million.
+We commenced this trial in November 2006, and expect to complete this trial in the first half of 2007.

-We expect to commence our multi-national Phase III trials of Bronchitol for cystic fibrosis during the first half of calendar 2006.
-We expect to commence our Phase II trial of Bronchitol for chronic bronchitis during calendar 2006.
-We expect to commence our Phase III trial of Bronchitol for bronchiectasis in the U.S. during the middle of calendar 2006.
+We expect to commence our Phase III trial of Bronchitol for acute COPD during the second half of 2007.
+We expect to commence our Phase III trial of Bronchitol for bronchiectasis in the U.S. during the middle of 2007.
+We expect to commence our Phase III trial of Bronchitol for cystic fibrosis in the U.S. during the middle of 2007.
 The cost and timeframe to complete these trials cannot be reasonably estimated at this time.

-We do not expect to complete the U.S. clinical trials for Aridol before the end of 2005, or any of the Bronchitol research and development projects before the end of 2006 and, therefore, we do not expect to receive any sales revenues in the U.S. prior to the completion of these projects.
-We anticipate that we will make determinations as to which research and development projects to pursue and how much funding to direct to each project on an on-going basis in response to the scientific and clinical success of each product candidate and available funds.
+We do not expect to complete any of the Bronchitol research and development projects before the end of 2006 and, therefore, we do not expect to receive any sales revenues in the U.S. prior to the completion of these projects.
+We anticipate that we will make determinations as to which research and development projects to pursue and how much funding to direct to each project on an ongoing basis in response to the scientific and clinical success of each product candidate and available funds.

-We have two research grants with the Commonwealth of Australia that assist us in funding certain of the research programs.
+We have a research grant with the Commonwealth of Australia that assist us in funding certain of the research programs.